pulumi/docs/content/blog/ces-reloaded/index.md

     - cloud engineering summit=
 ---

-Mission accomplished.
 Putting on a new event is always risky, especially when the calendar is saturated with virtual conferences.
-The goal of the Cloud Engineering Summit was to bring the level of conversation above specific technologies and take a holistic look into the future of the cloud and you knocked it out of the park!
+Our goal for the Cloud Engineering Summit was to bring the level of conversation above specific technologies and take a holistic look into the future of the cloud and you knocked it out of the park!
 Here are the stats:

 - 46 industry leaders
 - 17 hours of content